Spatial anxiety: Child Spatial Anxiety Questionnaire

 The Child Spatial Anxiety Questionnaire was designed for young children and attempts to assess anxiety related to a wider (than usually) range of spatial abilities.
 Children are asked to report the level of anxiety they feel while in particular spatial abilities-demanding situations.
 In total it includes eight situations.
 Some examples are: "how do you feel being asked to say which direction is right or left?", "how do you feel when you are asked to point to a certain place on a map, like this one?", "how do you feel when you have to solve a maze like this in one minute?".

 In the original version, the rating takes place on a 3-point scale which includes three different faces; each facial expression, representing a different emotional state (getting from "calm", to "somewhat nervous", to "very nervous").
 The revised version assessment takes place on a 5-point scale, with two more facial expressions added.

+Cognitive maps in individuals with spatial anxiety

+Self-reported spatial anxiety is negatively correlated with performance in spatial tasks, both small-scale – as assessing mental rotation, spatial visualization; and large scale – as environment learning, with participants scoring higher in spatial anxiety scale showing lowered performance.
+Spatial anxiety is also negatively correlated navigation proficiency ratings on the self-reported sense of direction measures, as well as orientation (map based) and route (egocentric) strategies.
+Additionally, as anxiety has been shown to influence performance on tasks that utilize working memory resources, working memory is bound to be affected by spatial anxiety, especially visuo-spatial working memory.